sakib92s/FACE-RECOGNITION-ATTEDENCE-SYSTEM/README.md

 # 🎓 Face Recognition Attendance System

+(Important Notice : see project-guide.txt file atleast one time)

 A comprehensive **face recognition-based attendance system** that automates the process of marking attendance using **computer vision**, **machine learning**, and **web technologies**.

 ---